About Southeast Rail Plan

 A brief overview of the project.

-The Federal Railroad Administration (FRA) has embarked on an effort to develop a long-term, regional passenger rail vision for the Southeast region.
+The Federal Railroad Administration (FRA) embarked on an effort to develop a long-term, regional passenger rail vision for the Southeast region.
 This Regional Rail Plan explores the potential for high-performance rail and creates a long-term vision for intercity connections over the next 40 years.
-The study builds on the already established Southeast High-Speed Rail Corridor between the District of Columbia, Virginia, Florida, Georgia, South Carolina and North Carolina, on-going state planning efforts, and other activities in the region.
+The study builds on the already established Southeast High-Speed Rail Corridor between the District of Columbia, Virginia, Florida, Georgia, South Carolina, and North Carolina, on-going state planning efforts, and other activities in the region.

 During the first phase of the study’s development, FRA received input from the Stakeholder Group and evaluated potential markets, corridors, ridership, and costs as well as governance and/or institutional options that will ultimately feed into the creation of the Southeast Regional Plan.
 The Stakeholder Group participated in five workshops held across the region between fall 2016 and fall 2017.

 A second phase of the study was launched in fall 2019 to incorporate improvements to the CONNECT model (which serves as the analytical foundation of these types of FRA regional passenger rail planning studies) to reflect more consistent information for demand forecasting.
 A webinar addressing these changes was held for the Stakeholder Group in early spring 2020.
 The study was completed in December 2020.